JoeMuldowney/JoeMuldowney/README.md

 - Microcontroller units (MCUs) and embedded systems

 💼 Interests & Collaboration
-I’m open to collaborating on open-source and professional projects—especially those involving automation, systems design, AI, or low-level hardware/software integration.
+I’m open to collaborating on open-source and professional projects, especially those involving automation, cloud, IaC, AI, or DevOps.

 📫 Get in Touch
 The best way to reach me is via LinkedIn.
 Feel free to connect if you’d like to collaborate, share ideas, or talk tech.